-Reston, VA − Success in renewable energy projects helps municipalities move closer to achieving their sustainability goals.
-These two Maryland solar projects provide value to their communities by lowering greenhouse gas emissions, providing renewable energy and environmental integrity, and creating jobs and savings for taxpayers.
+Success in such projects helps municipalities move closer to achieving their sustainability goals.
+These two Maryland projects provide value to their communities by lowering greenhouse gas emissions, providing renewable energy and environmental integrity, and creating jobs and savings for taxpayers.
 That’s a win for Maryland and its citizens.

 Two Maryland counties are among recent SCS Engineers’ clients who are converting their idle properties into revenue-generators that serve their communities—they are installing solar farms, a growing trend on closed landfills.
 The Oaks Landfill in Montgomery County, MD, is one.

 The Oaks Landfill Photovoltaic Array project will be a 6-megawatt (MW) system on 170 acres of the closed landfill, the largest solar project on county property.
 Governed through a power purchase agreement, two MWs are allocated for the County.
 The other four MWs are for a community solar project, with 100% of the electricity generated, provided to low and moderate-income subscribers.
 In total the solar energy system is expected to generate 11.4 million kilowatt hours of electricity each year – enough to power 930 homes.
 The solar power is expected to reduce greenhouse gas emissions as much as taking 1,740 cars off the road.

 It will be one of the largest solar farms nationwide to allocate all power to disadvantaged communities.
 The array is on schedule to operate in 2023.

 Siting solar energy installations